Find a Doctor

 One of Allison’s doctors advised her to consult with UPMC to learn more about a cutting-edge procedure being done to remove tumors through the nose.
 Allison’s mother, Tanis, turned to the Internet to learn more and discovered the Endoscopic Endonasal Approach (EEA) that was pioneered by UPMC surgeons.
 She sent Allison’s medical records to UPMC for review, and within a few days, the Fergusons had good news.
 “The doctor called and said that Allison was an excellent candidate for EEA surgery and he was confident he could help her get back to normal,” explained Tanis.
 Allison’s surgery was immediately scheduled and the Fergusons packed their bags for the trip to Pittsburgh.

-A team of UPMC neurosurgeons and otolaryngologists drained and removed most of the Rathke cleft cyst through Allison’s nose – using the EEA technique – immediately relieving the pressure from the surrounding structures of her brain.
+UPMC neurosurgeon Paul Gardner and otolaryngologist Carl Snyderman drained and removed most of the Rathke cleft cyst through Allison’s nose – using the EEA technique – immediately relieving the pressure from the surrounding structures of her brain.
 With this minimally invasive approach, surgeons were able to partially remove the lesion without disturbing Allison’s brain, blood vessels, or critical nerves.
 The small piece of the cyst was not removed in order to avoid damaging the pituitary gland.

 A few days following the surgery, Allison was released from the hospital and she and her family returned home to Louisville.
 She rapidly bounced back to her everyday routine and is now headache free.
 “My headaches went away right after I recovered from the surgery,” said Allison.
 “When I got home to Kentucky, everything was back to normal.
 I couldn’t believe it.”